Feeding Your Dog in Winter: Diet & Treats Guide

 What are the best winter foods for dogs?

-The best winter foods are those rich in proteins and healthy fats.
-Chicken, beef, and fish are excellent protein sources.
+The best winter foods are nutrient-dense options rich in lean proteins and healthy fats.
+Ingredients like chicken, beef, and fish help maintain muscle mass and provide the energy required for warmth.

 Can I feed my dog the same food year-round?